ionic-team/ionic-cli/README.md

 Command-line flags/options:

-    --app-name, -a  ......
+    --appname, -a  .......
 Human readable name for the app (Use quotes around the name)
     --id, -i  ............
 Package name set in the <widget id> config
                             ex: com.mycompany.myapp